Project Overview

 System Architecture

-- Frame: Carbon fiber, home-fitted components, size optimized for integration.
+- Frame: Carbon fiber, slight modifications for installation of electronics

 - Power System: Custom 12S 10000mAh LiPo configuration, 120C rating, 10AWG wiring.